fishcus/KAP-manual/en/security/ldap.en.md

 ### Configure LDAP Information in KAP

-First, in `conf/kylin.properties`, configure the URL of the LDAP server, the necessary username and password (if the LDAP server is not anonymous).
-For security reason, the password here need be encrypted with AES, you can run code below to get the encrypted password:
+First, in `conf/kylin.properties`, configure the URL of the LDAP server and the username and password (if the LDAP server is not anonymous).
+For security reason, the password here need be encrypted with AES, you can run the below command to get the encrypted password:

 ```shell
 ${KYLIN_HOME}/bin/kylin.sh io.kyligence.kap.tool.general.CryptTool AES *your_password*
 # ${crypted_password}
 ```

-Then fill in kylin.properties:
+Then update `kylin.properties`:

 ```properties
 # kylin.security.ldap.connection-server=ldap://<your_ldap_host>:<port>